musienkoyuriy/musienkoyuriy.com/content/about/index.md

 showpagemeta = false
 +++

-I'm a passionate software engineer with focus on creating accessible interfaces and secure APIs.
+I'm a passionate software engineer with focus on creating accessible interfaces and fast APIs.
 Non-stop researching allows me to easily switch between different technologies, frameworks and programming platforms.

 During the my career as a software enfineer I managed to work in areas such: